-Toyota Camry owners have reported 106 problems associated with front suspension (under the suspension category).
+Toyota Camry owners have reported 101 problems related to front suspension (under the suspension category).

 See all problems of the 2009 Toyota Camry.

-The vehicle identification number (VIN) of this Toyota Camry is 4T1BE46K27_.
-The vehicle involved is a 2007 Toyota Camry.
+The contact owns a 2007 Toyota Camry.
 The contact stated that the vehicle was difficult to control at highway speeds and would shake excessively.
 The vehicle was taken to the dealer where it was inspected and stated that all four struts and strut rods both front and rear were leaking and needed to be replaced.
 A private mechanic confirmed the identical failure.
 The manufacturer had not been notified.
 No repairs were performed.
 The current mileage was 50,000.
 The approximate failure mileage 48,000.
-It was 03/01/2011 when this front suspension issue occurred.

 See all problems of the 2007 Toyota Camry.

-The owner has a 2009 Toyota Camry.
+The contact owns a 2009 Toyota Camry.
 The contact stated that after having routine maintenance performed on the vehicle, the mechanic advised her that the front struts were leaking oil and needed to be replaced.
 The manufacturer was contacted and advised her that it was normal and didn't need to be repaired.
 The vehicle was not repaired.
 The failure mileage was approximately 49,000.
-This front suspension problem happened on Dec.
-23, 2010.

 See all problems of the 2008 Toyota Camry.